nicolaschan/minecraft-backup/README.md

 # Minecraft Backup
-Backup script for Linux servers running Minecraft in a GNU Screen
+Backup script for Linux servers running a Minecraft server in a GNU Screen

 ### Still in development, so use at your own risk!